hniksic/gitsync/README.md

 of the current branch and the state of the working tree on the remote side will match local ones.

+Intended audience are developers who want to **develop** locally because that's where they have a nicely configured IDE, but must **run** their software remotely because that's where the datasets or other runtime environment lies.

+## Usage

 To use, just invoke `gitsync <hostname>` in a git-controlled directory.
-Before first use you must ensure that the remote host contains a checkout of the repository in the same relative location under your `$HOME`.
+Prior to first use you need to ensure that the remote host contains a checkout of the repository in the same relative location under your `$HOME`.
 For example, if you are working from `~/work/repo` a `work/repo` must exist when you ssh to the server.

-## Usage

-Typical usage is to run `gitsync hostname` from the shell or from your IDE.
-For example:
+`gitsync` may also be invoked from IDEs or editors like Emacs and Vim.
+Typical usage looks like this:

 ```
 $ gitsync jump+megalodon-int-dev.node